On the performance of two-sided MPI, MPI-3 RMA and SHMEM in a Lagrangian particle cluster algorithm: Conclusions

 \subsection{\bfseries Acknowledgements}

 We thank David Dritschel for his valuable feedback on the manuscript prior to submission.
+We further thank EPCC staff, especially David Henty and Linnea Gilius for their support on the Cirrus cluster.
+We would like to thank Hewlett Packard Enterprise for providing access to the HPE Cray EX Supercomputer, Hotlum.
 This work used the ARCHER2 UK National Supercomputing Service (\url{https://www.archer2.ac.uk}) which is funded and managed by UKRI and supported by EPCC, HPE and The University of Edinburgh.
+This work used the Cirrus UK National Tier-2 HPC Service at EPCC (\url{https://www.cirrus.ac.uk}) funded by the University of Edinburgh and EPSRC (EP/P020267/1).